CSR Charter ⅡHarmonizing with the Environment and Contributing to Realizing a Sustainable Society

-In their joint studies, Osaka Gas and Kyoto University used silicon, a chemical element mainly used to develop semiconductors, to form a photonic nanostructure.
-They used this structure to develop a thermal radiation light source that exclusively emits light with a wavelength whereby a solar cell can generate electricity efficiently when the temperature is high.
+In our joint studies, Osaka Gas and Kyoto University used silicon, a chemical element mainly used to develop semiconductors, to form a photonic nanostructure.
+We used this structure to develop a thermal radiation light source that exclusively emits light with a wavelength whereby a solar cell can generate electricity efficiently when the temperature is high.
 A power generation efficiency of 40% or higher is expected with this technology—much higher than the figure of around 20% recorded with an ordinary solar cell.
 Thermal sources are not limited to solar power with this technology.
 Equally efficient power generation can be expected using other thermal sources such as combustion heat.

 Conceptual Image of Conversion of Thermal Energy into Light through a Thermal Radiation Light Source